guardian/security-hq/hq/markdown/run-command.md

 See doc 2 below

 Create the following functions:

+// see updated script in file
+// also, can we make this a script that takes parameters?

 ```
 function send_command {
 aws --region $region --profile $profile ssm send-command \